tagDiv/013/readme.txt

 The MeisterMag template uses a beautiful default color schemes combined with a harmonious fluid grid with an attractive mobile approach and impeccable polish in every detail.
 Is excellent for a news, newspaper, magazine or publishing site.
 It’s fast, simple, and easy to use.

-The MeisterMag Theme supports Custom Menus, Widgets and the following extra features:
+The MeisterMag Theme supports the following features:

  - Responsive Layout
  - Theme Customizer